Skip to main content

 There will be opportunities to join existing research projects, initiate new ones and to present findings at local, national, and international meetings.

 Participation and presentation in academic conferences is encouraged.
-Travel grants are available for presentations at eligible North American meetings.
+Travel grants are available for research presentations at eligible North American meetings.

 Active participation in the airway workshops at the Toronto Anesthesia Symposium is expected.

-Application requirements and process:
+Application requirements and process

-The fellowship is aimed at anesthesiologist in their early professional career.
+The fellowship is aimed at anesthesiologists in their early professional career.
 Interested applicants need to have successfully completed all the required anesthesia examinations, be registered with the official regulatory authorities and have at least 5 years of anesthesia training and experience at an academic centre.
 (1 of the 5 years may include a rotational year, also known as an internship, houseman year and medical officer year)

 A current and valid ACLS certification is a requirement.

-Shortlisted candidates will be contacted 12-18 months before the tentative start date for reference letters and to further the application.
+Shortlisted candidates will be contacted 10-16 months before the tentative start date for reference letters and to further the application.
+An interview will be required.
 Please do not send any reference letters until requested to do so.

-Successful candidates will be notified about 9-15 months ahead of a potential start date.
-An interview might be required.
+Successful candidates will be notified about 8-14 months ahead of a potential start date.

 If you are interested in applying, please complete the online application for the respective date:

-- The July 2024 application session has now closed.
+• The July 2026 application session has now closed.

-- If you are interested in applying for July 2025, please complete this online application form.
+• If you are interested in applying for July 2027, please complete this online application form.

-Direct inquiries to:
+Send direct inquiries to:

 Dr. Adam Snyman